emaxsaun/jwbox/README.md

 &lt;/script&gt;
 </pre>

-Then, for each link, or graphic, that you want a lightbox to appear when clicked on, you need to add the following call onclick:
+Then, for each link, or graphic, that you want a lightbox to appear when clicked on, you need to add the a call to a function called playVideo(), onclick:

 <pre>
 onclick="playVideo('sample_video.mp4','sample_image.jpg'); return false;"